What to Bring on Your New Zealand Walking Holiday

 One of the great things about New Zealand is that you can be in a restaurant and you'll see one table of people looking like they've just come from the beach sat right beside another group of people looking like they've come from a wedding.
 It looks totally normal and everyone seems to fit right in.
 You'll see what we mean when you get here, it's just a 'Kiwi' thing and we reckon you'll love it!

 General guideline: Clothing should be lightweight, hard-wearing and easily washable.
 People often tell us they have packed too many clothes; you will have plenty of opportunities to do laundry so don’t be afraid to pack quite lightly.
-If you are travelling in the warmest summer months (January to March) bring loose-fitting clothing, preferably made of cotton, as this will help you to keep cool.
+If you are travelling in the warmest summer months (January to March) bring loose-fitting clothing, as this will help you to keep cool.
 Bear in mind that in New Zealand you can experience four seasons in one day!

 On all of our tours we stay in very comfortable accommodation each night and nearly every evening (with the exception of Martins Bay and a few nights on the Kiwi Classic) you will have access to your suitcase.
 There are laundry facilities in most of our overnight spots too, so you don't need to pack too much.